jbcoe/value_types/DRAFT.md

 `polymorphic` would make them strictly less useful than `unique_ptr` in contexts where they would otherwise be a valid replacement.

+### Explicit constructors

+Constructors for `indirect` and `polymorphic` are marked as explicit.
+This disallows “implicit conversion” from single arguments or braced initializers.
+Given both `indirect` and `polymorphic` use dynamically-allocated storage, there are no instances where an object could be considered semantically equivalent to its constructor arguments (unlike `pair` or `variant`).
+To construct an `indirect` or `polymorphic` object, and with it use dynamically allocate memory, the user must explicitly use a constructor.

+The standard already marks multiple argument constructors as explicit for the inplace constructors of `optional` and `any`.

+With some suitably compelling motivation, the `explicit` keyword could be removed from some constructors in a later revision of the C++ standard without rendering code ill-formed.

 ### Design for polymorphic types

 A type `PolymorphicInterface` used as a base class with `polymorphic` does not